kestra-io/docs/content/blogs/2024-10-30-code-in-any-language.md

         }
 ```

 When we execute this, we'll get the same result in the terminal but using a completely different programming language.
+This flexibility means we can easily pick a programming language that suits the task at hand, while using the same straightforward process to orchestrate it with Kestra.

-This is just the start of what you can do with Kestra’s scripts plugin group To learn more, check out the [dedicated documentation](../docs/04.workflow-components/01.tasks/02.scripts/index.md).
+This is just the start of what you can do with Kestra’s scripts plugin group.
+We can expand this further by generating task outputs from our code, as well as writing output files for later tasks to use as well.
+If you'd like to learn more, check out the [dedicated documentation](../docs/04.workflow-components/01.tasks/02.scripts/index.md).